 Laura has a BA in Arts and Events Management.
 Prior to joining the British Council, she worked with numerous arts organisations and assisted with the co-ordination of high profile events, including the reopening of the Royal Festival Hall.
 She project managed outdoor dance and theatre events as part of the London 2012 Festivals.
 She also produced and co-ordinated tours for a street theatre company.

 Tom previously worked for Fuel, where he developed and toured a range of different performances and projects.
 Prior to this, he worked at Camden’s Roundhouse, helping to deliver summer installations, spoken word and circus festivals, and the venue’s 40th anniversary punk celebrations.
-He has also worked on a number of multidisciplinary projects, global broadcasts, and contemporary art exhibitions at National Theatre Live, the Unicorn Theatre and Jerwood Gallery.
+He has also worked on a number of multidisciplinary projects, global digital broadcasts, and contemporary art exhibitions at National Theatre Live, the Unicorn Theatre and Jerwood Gallery.

 Harriet co-ordinates our Theatre and Dance team's website, social media and newsletter.
 She also helps to deliver projects such as the International Radio Playwriting Competition and manages the team’s administration.
 Harriet joined the British Council from East London Dance, where she managed digital communications and supported events and participation work – everything from stage managing productions to delivering school projects.